 The CONSULTANT shall develop and analyze conceptual design alternatives to address the Project needs and objectives.
 Development of the conceptual design alternatives will follow Context Sensitive Solution and Complete Streets approaches.
-Based on engineering analysis, the public involvement process, and environmental analysis, the DEPARTMENT will recommend a proposed design concept to advance to the Design Phase.
+Based on engineering analysis, the public involvement process, and environmental analysis, the DEPARTMENT will recommend a proposed design concept to advance to PD&E or the Design Phase.